-The West Yorkshire Racial Justice Network brings together over twenty organisations from across the region to proactively promote racial justice.
+The West Yorkshire Racial Justice Network brings together over thirty organisations and individuals from across the region to proactively promote racial justice.

 The Network uses training, research and information updates on key policy, strategy and legislation to empower its members to challenge racial injustice and inequality.
 Members work collaboratively to respond to issues which have an adverse impact on BME communities.
 The Network also uses campaigning and advocacy to ensure the primacy of BME voices in decision-making and resource allocation.

 This will lead to bringing back of racial equalities to government agenda, improved practices within local authorities, and, and positive images of BME communities being portrayed in the Media.

 The West Yorkshire Racial Justice Network aims to:

 - Have its members work together, in solidarity as a group, to bring racial justice to mainstream thought.